agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 ![ results]({{ "/assets/img/2024-01-25-LLMs-for-spaced-repetition/FleissKappa_analysis_results_would-use.png" | absolute_url }})

-We see that (somewhat more) manually curating the input the to the offline open-source models improved performance substantially (see `OrcaPlatypus2-13B_prompt3` vs. the other open-source models).
-Same is true for several other rating dimensions above.
+We see that (somewhat more) manually curating the input to the offline open-source models improved performance substantially (see `OrcaPlatypus2-13B_prompt3` vs. the other open-source models).
+The same is true for several other rating dimensions above.
 But, as I have mentioned before, this has limited utility, because if I need to manually curate the input text, I could just as well create the flashcards without the help from AI.

 Interestingly, I don't see any particularly strong correlation of the "Would I use a similar flashcard?" ratings with any of the other rating dimensions.
 This implies that it might depend to a large degree on other not captured factors whether I will use an AI-generated flashcard as basis for creation of new cards for my Anki deck.
-Perhaps I didn't capture some other important dimensions of flashcard quality, such as perhaps the uniqueness or originality of an AI-generated flashcards, or something else that I didn't think of.
+Perhaps I didn't capture some other important dimensions of flashcard quality, such as the uniqueness or originality of an AI-generated flashcard, or something else that I didn't think of.
 Or it could be just highly personal and strongly depend on my specific background, interests, and taste, which are much harder to quantify or measure.

 ### Takeaways

 There is discussion of the result in the individual subsections above, including some concluding remarks, and I don't want to repeat that information.
 But here are some key takeaways that I took from the experiments.

-- Based on the results above it appears that, as of November 2023, among the compared models, OpenAI's GPT models are best for generating flashcards on compex topics for spaced repetition systems such as Anki, and they are very inexpensive to use (for creating a few flashcards).
+- Based on the results above it appears that, as of November 2023, among the compared models, OpenAI's GPT models are best for generating flashcards on complex topics for spaced repetition systems such as Anki, and they are very inexpensive to use (for creating a few flashcards).
 - It is convenient to have the longer context length of GPT-4 Turbo as it allows to feed it more source material.
 - While the GPT models handled the raw input of scraped web articles very well, the local models (the ones that would run on my limited hardware) were somewhat challenged by it and improved considerably after the input was manually formatted and more curated, which takes human time.
 - So, it appears that the locally run open-source models make limited sense for this task, unless you want to do this really at scale, or if you just like to tinker with these open-source solutions for fun even if they may be slightly inferior.
 Moreover, it should be possible to tune the models and prompts far beyond what I have tried to improve performance on this task.